Clement of Alexandria: Stromata

 The third book covers asceticism.
 He discusses marriage, which is treated similarly in the Paedagogus.
 Clement rejects the Gnostic opposition to marriage, arguing that only men who are uninterested in women should remain celibate, and that sex is a positive good if performed within marriage for the purposes of procreation.
 He argues that this has not always been so: the Fall occurred because Adam and Eve succumbed to their desire for each other, and copulated before the allotted time.
-He argues against the idea that Christians should reject their family for an ascetic life, which stems from Luke, contending that Jesus would not have contradicted the precept to "Honour thy Father and thy Mother", one of the Ten Commandments.
+He argues against the idea that Christians should reject their family for an ascetic life, contending that Jesus would not have contradicted the precept to "Honour thy Father and thy Mother", one of the Ten Commandments.
 Clement concludes that asceticism will only be rewarded if the motivation is Christian in nature, and thus the asceticism of non-Christians such as the gymnosophists is pointless.

 Clement begins the fourth book with a belated explanation of the disorganized nature of the work, and gives a brief description of his aims for the remaining three or four books.
 The fourth book focuses on martyrdom.
 While all good Christians should be unafraid of death, Clement condemns those who actively seek out a martyr's death, arguing that they do not have sufficient respect for God's gift of life.
 He is ambivalent about whether any believing Christians can become martyrs by virtue of the manner of their death, or whether martyrdom is reserved for those who have lived exceptional lives.
 Marcionites cannot become martyrs, because they do not believe in the divinity of God the Father, so their sufferings are in vain.
 There is then a digression to the subject of theological epistemology.
 According to Clement, there is no way of empirically testing the existence of God the Father, because the Logos has revelatory, not analysable meaning, although Christ was an object of the senses.
 God had no beginning, and is the universal first principle.

 The fifth book returns to the subject of faith.
 Clement argues that truth, justice, and goodness can be seen only by the mind, not the eye; faith is a way of accessing the unseeable.
 He stresses that knowledge of God can only be achieved through faith once one's moral faults have been corrected.
 This parallels Clement's earlier insistence that martyrdom can only be achieved by those who practice their faith in Christ through good deeds, not those who simply profess their faith.
 God transcends matter entirely, and thus the materialist cannot truly come to know God.
 Although Christ was God incarnate, it is spiritual, not physical comprehension of him that is important.